evastgh/evastgh.github.io/_pages/about.md

 [TL;DR (one-page resume)](/files/Resume_Stephanie_Wang.pdf)
 [TL;DR (CV)](/files/CV_Stephanie_Wang.pdf)

-**I was on medical leave March - July 2022 and have since returned to work at 50% capacity.
-Bear with me if I take longer to respond to your emails or requests. :)**
+**I am only available at 50% time due to a health issus and might take longer to respond to your emails or requests. :)**

 I am a researcher specializing in geometric processing and physics-based simulations.
 My research goal is to bring mathematics advances from differential equations, optimization theory, and geometry into computer graphics and to develop new algorithms for architecture, fabrication, structural analysis, and animation.
 Right now, I am a Postdoc at [department of Computer Science and Engineering at University of California -- San Diego](https://cse.ucsd.edu/) working with Prof. [Albert Chern](https://cseweb.ucsd.edu/~alchern/).
 I received my PhD in [Computational Applied Mathematics at University of California -- Los Angeles](https://www.math.ucla.edu/research/cam) in March 2020.